Main content

 Center Activities

-A diverse group of scholars and staff members plan and execute CCRSJ activities, including Professor Darren Lenard Hutchinson (Faculty Director) and Alicia Hughes (Interim Director); a program coordinator and other staff; and roster of talented and esteemed faculty affiliates, student research assistants, postdoctoral researchers, and community partners.
+A diverse group of scholars and staff members plan and execute CCRSJ activities, including Professor Darren Lenard Hutchinson (Faculty Director); a program coordinator and other staff; and roster of talented and esteemed faculty affiliates, student research assistants, postdoctoral researchers, and community partners.
 Innovative by design, CCRSJ combines cutting-edge academic research with activities designed to make a tangible and positive impact on society.